 What the law says

-The starting point of the law in England, Wales and Northern Ireland is that it doesn’t give any rights to couples just because they live together (if you want more information about this, read my article called no ring, no rights, if you live together you have very few rights elsewhere in this section).
+The starting point of the law in England, Wales and Northern Ireland is that it doesn’t give any rights to couples just because they live together (if you want more information about this, read my article called your rights if you live together elsewhere in this section).

 When you split up: how the property is divided has traditionally depended entirely on what you did when you bought it.
 If you own a property between you as joint tenants (called ‘joint ownership without a survivorship clause’ in Scotland) it’s normally split 50:50.
 If you own your property as tenants in common, the presumption is that it’s owned 50:50 unless you have a document called a ‘deed of trust’ that states that you have unequal shares.